|

 The Pembroke County Cricket Club have adopted the England and Wales Cricket Board Recreational Conduct Regulations.

-(a) all Relevant Cricket Organisations are bound by and must familiarise themselves with the requirements of these Regulations;
+(a) all Relevant Cricket Leagues are bound by and must familiarise themselves with the requirements of these Regulations;

-(c) all Relevant Cricket Organisations must adopt these Regulations and implement the requirements of these Regulations in respect of the disciplinary processes they carry out.
+(c) all Relevant Cricket Leagues must adopt these Regulations and implement the requirements of these Regulations in respect of the disciplinary processes they carry out;

-(d) all Relevant Cricket Organisations shall appoint an individual or group of individuals to take responsibility for any disciplinary matters and appeals arising in relation to cricketers or clubs participating in the relevant cricket league.
+(d) all Relevant Cricket Leagues will appoint an individual or group of individuals to take responsibility for any disciplinary matters and appeals arising in relation to Participants; and

-2. Any disciplinary sanctions imposed under these Regulations will be separate to any sanctions imposed under a Participant’s employment contract or any action taken in accordance with a Club, League or County Cricket Board’s terms of membership.
+3. Any disciplinary sanctions imposed under these Regulations will be separate to any sanctions imposed under a Participant’s employment contract or any action taken in accordance with a Club, Relevant Cricket League or Recreational Cricket Board’s terms of membership.

 CONDUCT OBLIGATIONS